datanav/docs/technical/superoffice-membercare.rst

 SuperOffice to MemberCare Dataflow
 ==================================

-Generated: 2024-09-11 07:48:17
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from SuperOffice to MemberCare.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-SuperOffice Contact to Membercare Companies
+SuperOffice Contact to MemberCare Companies
 -------------------------------------------
-Every SuperOffice Contact will be synchronized with a Membercare Companies.
+Every SuperOffice Contact will be synchronized with a MemberCare Companies.

-Once a link between a SuperOffice Contact and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Contact and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Contact and a Membercare Companies:
+The following properties are synchronized between a SuperOffice Contact and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Contact Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Name
      - companyName
      - "string"